EMERGENCY PREPARATION FOR THE SPECIAL NEEDSs

 Other Helpful Tips:

-* Wear medical alert tags/bracelets to help indentify your disability/special need.
+- Wear medical alert tags/bracelets to help identify your disability/special need.

 Considerations for People with Disabilities/Special Needs: